joshea628/Get-Your-Asana-Mat/README.md

 ## Background and Motivation

 Yoga has been a huge part of my life, it's something that grounds me and has made me a more patient person.
-I hope to become a Data Science Yoga Teacher and thought that a yoga pose classifier could be super useful for people learning yoge, who are not very familiar with pose names.
+I hope to become a Data Science Yoga Teacher and thought that a yoga pose classifier could be super useful for people learning yoga, who are not very familiar with pose names.
 The longterm goal for this project is to add in the whole range of Asanas, but will start with just 2 poses: mountain and downward dog.

 ## Data